SharafatKarim/bookmarks/README.md

 ## [Collections](categories/Collections)
 It exists so that you don't need to collect again.
 ## [Fun](categories/Fun)
+Let's take a break!
 ## [Wiki](categories/Wiki)
+These kind of thing exists so that it can help you fall asleep.
 ## [Finance](categories/Finance)

 ## [Others](Others.md)
+And some leftovers, can you categorize them?
 ## [Experiments](categories/Experiments)
+These kind of things exits so that you can again visit this